ckeditor/ckeditor5/docs/features/ui-language.md

 ## Loading additional languages from CDN, npm, and a zip file

  By default, the editor will display in English.
 This is the language built into the `ckeditor.js` files.
-In order to change the language of the editor UI, you need to load additional language file(s).
+To change the language of the editor UI, you need to load additional language file(s).
 Check out the following sections to see how to do that:

 * [CDN](#cdn),
 * [npm](#npm),